prashantvkm/learning/using_multiple_github_accounts.md

 ```

-this is a one time process after this you can commit and push without worry.
+this is a one time process after this you can commit and push without worry in your personal or work account.

+**Note:** The last step you have to every time whenever you start a new repo for your secondary account (personal).
+For default last step is not required.